Monday 5th March 2018 to Wednesday 21st March 2018

 ‘She had amused her solitary hours by drawing, in chalks, a portrait of features indelibly engraven on her recollection.’

 – Mary Brunton, Self Control (1811)

-But Chawton House itself is also home to a number of painted portraits of women, including examples by famed artists George Romney, Joshua Reynolds, and Francis Cotes.
-Charlotte Gunning, Maid of Honour to Queen Charlotte, the Knight family women (including Austen’s niece Fanny), and Frances Burney’s fainting heroine Camilla all reside in the ‘great house’, side by side with a number of prominent eighteenth-century women writers.
+Chawton House is also home to a number of painted portraits of women, including examples by famed artists George Romney and Joshua Reynolds.
+Countesses, literary characters such as Frances Burney’s fainting heroine Camilla, and the Knight family women―including Austen’s niece Fanny―all reside in the ‘Great House’, side by side with a number of prominent eighteenth-century women writers.

-This exhibition draws together portraits held in Chawton House Library – paintings, frontispieces, and written pictures – creating its own composite portraits of four influential and pioneering women writers: Lady Mary Wortley Montagu, Maria Graham, Mary Robinson, and Jane Austen.
+This exhibition draws together portraits held at Chawton House – paintings, frontispieces, and written pictures – creating its own composite portraits of four influential and pioneering women writers: Lady Mary Wortley Montagu, Maria Graham, Mary Robinson, and Jane Austen.